crypto-org-chain/chain-docs/docs/protocol/technical-glossary.md

 **Network ID**

 The last two hex characters of the Chain ID.
-Using our testnet Chain ID `testnet-thaler-crypto-com-chain-42` as an example, the network ID would be `42`(in hex).
+Using our testnet Chain ID `testnet-thaler-crypto-com-chain-42` (TODO: testnet chain-id update) as an example, the network ID would be `42`(in hex).

 **Node-join (Transaction Type: `node-join`)**